-The future acquisition by the Corporation of Common Shares pursuant to a share buyback (including through its NCIB), if any, and the level thereof is uncertain.
-Any decision to acquire Common Shares pursuant to a share buyback will be subject to the discretion of the Board and may depend on a variety of factors, including, without limitation, the Corporation's business performance, financial condition, financial requirements, growth plans, expected capital requirements and other conditions existing at such future time including, without limitation, contractual restrictions and satisfaction of the solvency tests imposed on the Corporation under applicable corporate law.
-There can be no assurance of the number of Common Shares that the Corporation will acquire pursuant to a share buyback, if any, in the future.
+Dividends on the Corporation's Common Shares and Common Share repurchases are variable acquire Common Shares pursuant to a share buyback or to pay dividends will be subject to the discretion of the Board and may depend on a variety of factors, including, without limitation, the Corporation's business performance, financial condition, financial requirements, commodity prices, growth plans, expected capital requirements and other conditions existing at such future time including, without limitation, contractual restrictions and satisfaction of the solvency tests imposed on the Corporation under applicable corporate law.
+In the future, there can be no assurance of the number of Common Shares that the Corporation will acquire pursuant to a share buyback and there can be no assurance that dividends will be paid or, if paid the amount of such dividends.